-Jeff Yabuki has been the CEO of Fiserv, Inc. (NASDAQ:FISV) since 2005.
-This analysis aims first to contrast CEO compensation with other large companies.
+Jeff Yabuki became the CEO of Fiserv, Inc. (NASDAQ:FISV) in 2005.
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at other big companies.
 After that, we will consider the growth in the business.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
-This process should give us an idea about how appropriately the CEO is paid.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Jeff Yabuki's Compensation Compare With Similar Sized Companies?

 According to our data, Fiserv, Inc. has a market capitalization of US$78b, and paid its CEO total annual compensation worth US$12m over the year to December 2018.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$840k.
 Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
 We looked at a group of companies with market capitalizations over US$8.0b and the median CEO total compensation was US$11m.
 (We took a wide range because the CEOs of massive companies tend to be paid similar amounts - even though some are quite a bit bigger than others).

 So Jeff Yabuki receives a similar amount to the median CEO pay, amongst the companies we looked at.
 While this data point isn't particularly informative alone, it gains more meaning when considered with business performance.

 The graphic below shows how CEO compensation at Fiserv has changed from year to year.

 On average over the last three years, Fiserv, Inc. has grown earnings per share (EPS) by 8.2% each year (using a line of best fit).
 In the last year, its revenue is up 33%.